Zkir/VFR_LANDMARKS_3D_RU/README.md

 ## How does it work? ##
 The process works in the good old way:
-1. The planet.osm.pbf (or rather the country extract) is downloaded then updated.
+1. The planet.osm.pbf (or rather the country extract) is downloaded then updated (osmconvert, osmupdate, osmfilter and osmosis are used for this purpose).
 2. Osm-xmls with buildings and parts are extracted, lists of the extracted osm-xml are created.
 3. Additionally, those buildings are checked for errors, error messages are saved into corresponding dat file.
 4. 3D models are created via Blender with Blender-OSM plugin, textures are baked.